vigne/docker-tutorial/README.md

 * `python:2.7-slim` ... the image used for the container
 * `python -c '...'` ... the command to be executed inside the container

 ### 1.2.
-Use the interactive mode to start interpreter
+Use the Interactive Mode to Start Interpreter

 ```
 docker run \